 “Yes,” I answer.
 “Like humans, chimpanzees deeply resent being imprisoned against their will.
 They despise the guards who withhold their fruit ration if they misbehave.
 They detest being stared at by fat children with ice cream all over their faces.
 Is it any wonder that they secretly dig tunnels and forge travel documents in preparation for a daring escape?”

-“How do they keep their spirits up?” he asks
+“How do they keep their spirits up?” he asks.

-catchy tune which expresses their cheeky defiance in the face of adversity,” I reply.
+“By whistling a catchy tune which expresses their cheeky defiance in the face of adversity,” I reply.

 Having said all that, I’m glad they were caught soon after the breakout.
 A secure enclosure in a zoo is a far better place for them than the mean streets of Chester.
 Like most English towns, its public spaces are infested with surly adolescents, gossiping fishwives and undercover policemen on the lookout for kinky sex.
 Not a safe environment for chimpanzees by any stretch of the imagination.